 Nancy has been a runner since her gym teacher encouraged her to run in first grade.
 Eight years ago, a friend persuaded her to take her love of running and start competing in triathlons.
 Her first trip down the pool was not pretty but she kept going and did her first triathlon at Trizou in 2009.

 She is in her fourth season as the head coach for the Stephens College Cross Country team.
 She is the founder of Tiger Endurance Company, a youth triathlon team in Columbia, Mo. and was one of the founders of the Heart of Missouri chapter of Girls on the Run.
 She has encouraged and coached numerous athletes.
 Nancy loves helping others reach their goals.

 As a coach, Nancy is dedicated to making sure her athletes learn proper form and make good use of strength training to lessen injury risk.
 She brings that same passion to the store to help walkers, runners, and triathletes to find what works for them.

-Born in Seattle and raised in Hong Kong, China, Alfred is a senior at the University of Missouri studying International Business and Chinese.
-He previously ran for Lewis University, as well as the Hong Kong Junior National Track & Field Team.
+Born in Seattle and raised in Hong Kong, China, Alfred is a senior at the University of Missouri studying International Business (Marketing) and Chinese.
+He previously ran for Lewis University, as well as the Hong Kong Junior National Track & Field/Cross Country Team.
 Alfred is the treasurer of MU’s triathlon team and has more than ten years of experience in the sport.
 When he’s not in the store, you can catch him riding his bike, enjoying a cup of latte in the coffee shop or online in the video game world – anything to avoid studying.